 If you’re visiting during the warmer months and are up for a bumpy ride, head to Craig Wood Trails for some of the best mountain biking in the area.
 Twisting singletrack trails wrap through dense forest, providing great beginning and intermediate terrain.
 There are two bike shops in town that rent out bikes and gear, so don’t worry if you don’t have your own.
 Mountain biking trail networks crisscross Lake Placid and the surrounding towns, making it a popular destination for knobby tire enthusiasts.

 For an only-found-here experience, head out of Lake Placid for a guided fly fishing trip on the West Branch of the Ausable River.
 This world-famous stretch of fly fishing waters is highly oxygenated, and anglers have been known to land trout up to 20 inches long.
 Find a local guide at one of two outfitters in town, the Ausable River Two Fly Shop, where head guide John Ruff is renowned as the father of the Ruff’s Fly, or the Hungry Trout, home to famous pro fly fishing guide, Rachel Finn.

 2 pm: Explore Museums and Olympic Memorabilia

 It wouldn’t be a trip to Lake Placid without dipping your toes in the village’s epic sports history.
-Pick up an Olympic Sites Passport from the Olympic Center on Main Street and experience the exhibits of competitions past at the Lake Placid Olympic Museum, which includes footage of the famous “Miracle on Ice,” then head to the Olympic Sports complex to get a discount on your bobsled or skeleton ride, and take a 26-story elevator to the top of the 120k tower at the Olympic Jumping Complex (pictured).
+Visit the Olympic Center on Main Street and experience the exhibits of competitions past at the Lake Placid Olympic Museum, which includes footage of the famous “Miracle on Ice,” then head to the Olympic Sports complex and take a 26-story elevator to the top of the 120k tower at the Olympic Jumping Complex (pictured).
 The views are spectacular.

 3 pm: Mirror Lake Adventures